akosblazsik/electron-three-microbit-vrobot/README.md

-# electron-serialport
+# microbit-vrobot
-An example of how to use serialport in an electron app
+An example of how to build a virtual robot with Micro:bit, Three.js, serialport and Electron.

-**Clone and run for a quick way to see Electron and Serialport in action.**
+**Clone and run for a quick way to see Electron, Serialport, Three.js in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**